 Agreed Value Valuation Burden

-Agreed value policies are unique in that up to the agreed amount, the burden on valuation lies with the insurance company.
-These are different than ACV and stated value policies in that because the insurance company agreed up front, there is a contractual bond to that value that can only be moved by proving the valuation was inaccurate.
+Agreed value policies are unique in that up to the agreed amount, the burden on a change in valuation generally lies with the insurance company.
+These are different than actual cash value and stated value because there is a contractual bond to that value that generally would require the insurance company to show the valuation is incorrect or misrepresented.
+This is also why the value is usually reviewed before they offer you a policy.

 While for most agreed value policies an appraisal is not required, we do still recommend keeping some documentation on how you come up with the value in case there is a dispute.
 In our experience, these situations are rare.
-Which is what makes agreed value policies ideal for car enthusiasts, even if you don’t have a collector car.
+Which is what makes agreed value policies ideal for car enthusiasts, even if you don’t have a traditional classic or collector car, where available.

 For Information Purposes Only